VladOliinyk/SilhouettesCounter/Program/readme.txt

 Due to the fact that presented .exe file compiled using static links to all needed library, the presented .exe file maybe don't run on your machine.

 It is not critical!

-The problem lies in the difference of the compilers on Your machine, and the machine which was statically compiled this .exe file.
+The problem lies in the difference of the compilers and the different set of libraries on your machine, and the machine where was statically compiled this .exe file.

 And, of course, maybe problem in the static links compiling :)

 This problem can be solved in this way: